 Non-police security staff responsible for monitoring university property, monitoring events, and providing escorts to include contract security and students.

 People/offices designed under our policy as those to whom crimes should be reported.
-These include Office of Judicial Affairs, Title IX, Dean of Students, and the Ombudsperson.
+These include Office of Student Accoutability and Restorative Justice, Title IX, Dean of Students, and the Ombudsperson.

 “Officials with significant responsibility for students and campus activities”.
 “Official” is defined as any person who has the authority and duty to take action and respond to particular issues on behalf of the institution.